rsksmart/devportal-1.0/tutorials/tokens/create-a-token.md

   --data '{"jsonrpc":"2.0","method":"eth_blockNumber","params":[],"id":1}'
 ```

-This is a very simple query that simply asks what the latest block number is.
+This is a command to query the network for the latest block number.

-You should receive a response similar to the following:
+If all goes well, you'll see an output similar to the following:

 ```json
 {"jsonrpc":"2.0","id":1,"result":"0xc3f9b"}